The Memory Care Experience Station Pilot

 Key Collaborators

-Scott Minneman, PhD, served as the technical architect for the MCES.
+Scott Minneman, PhD served as the technical architect for the MCES.
 His extensive background in engineering design and emerging technology was instrumental in realizing the project's technical vision.

 Next